-Planning for and implementing a discount campaign should always be done within the context of your own business’s unique needs, limitations and goals.
+Planning for and implementing discount campaigns should always be done within the context of your own business’s unique needs, limitations and goals.
 Success in discount campaigning is dependent on understanding how and why discounting fits into the context of your overall business strategy.
-However, there are some universally common goals in business, such as those listed above, which you can use as great starting points when planning your discount campaign.
+However, there are some universally common goals in business, such as those listed above, which you can use as great starting points when planning your discount campaigns.

 Discounting the right products

-Selecting such products optimises a discount campaign’s potential for success in a number of different ways:
+Selecting such products optimizes a discount campaign’s potential for success in a number of different ways: